 There’s a grand, unfortunate irony to Grant Morrison’s career: much of his most beloved work relies on DC Comics’ deep, complicated legacy, but the publisher largely refuses to play with any of the toys that Morrison adds to its shared toy box.
-Morrison helped lay the groundwork for the Vertigo imprint with his gonzo, self-aware work on Doom Patrol and Animal Man, perfected the blockbuster JLA formula, reconciled the many contradictory facets of Batman, and added or reinvented innumerable characters through projects like The Multiversity, yet few if any creators ever pick up his contributions once he wraps up a series.
+Morrison helped lay the groundwork for the Vertigo imprint with their gonzo, self-aware work on Doom Patrol and Animal Man, perfected the blockbuster JLA formula, reconciled the many contradictory facets of Batman, and added or reinvented innumerable characters through projects like The Multiversity, yet few if any creators ever pick up Morrison’s contributions once they wrap up a series.
 If it weren’t for Damian Wayne’s ongoing presence, it’d be hard to point definitively to anything in the current DC Universe that owes its origins to Morrison.
 Perhaps the most obvious — and most disappointing — example of DC’s unwillingness to say “Yes, and…” to Morrison’s boundless creativity is Seven Soldiers, the 2005-2006 “metaseries” composed of two bookend issues and seven interrelated-yet-standalone mini-series.

 Ambitious in scope and in format, Seven Soldiers began, according to a now-deleted interview on Comicon.com, as a DC analogue to Marvel’s then-juggernaut Ultimates series, with Morrison telling interviewer Jennifer Contino that, “Guardian was in from the start as my Captain America guy, Mister Miracle was Thor, the Demon was the Hulk, Zatanna was the Scarlet Witch and so on…” Little of that take seems to have made it into the finished product, as Seven Soldiers instead tells the tale of seven heroes who unknowingly unite against the Sheeda, an invading race of vaguely arachnid-themed science-and-magic wielders who seek to harvest the Earth.
 Each miniseries strikes a distinct vibe, from pulpy sci-fi to swords-and-sorcery adventure to gothic horror, and each member of the titular “team” fulfills their role in the war without much knowledge of the larger cogs turning around them.